jordanero/MultiSuSiE/README.md

 pip install git+https://github.com/jordanero/MultiSuSiE.git
 ```

-We've also added an install script that creates a virtual environment, installs multisusie into the virtual environment, and runs a small example.
+We've also added an install script that creates a python virtual environment, installs multisusie into the virtual environment, and runs a small example.
 If you use this approach, you will need to `source MultiSuSiE/multisusie_env/bin/activate` before using MultiSuSiE again.
 The install script can be run with the following commands
 ```
 git clone https://github.com/jordanero/MultiSuSiE
 bash MultiSuSiE/install.sh